 Thus, the experience can be a tad nerve racking.
 Parents are pretty protective of their daughters.
 They want to feel comfortable with the idea of you as a boyfriend, as possibly the future man in her life.
 A boyfriend can make a woman completely happy or totally wreck her life, and they want to know that it’s the former.
 And on the flip side, your girlfriend really wants her family to like you.
 She wants you to shine so she can get their approval.
 And if she’s hoping for a long-term relationship with you, she’s got her fingers crossed that you’ll get along with them.

 So that’s a lot of pressure.
-But you’re a man and you’re cool under pressure.
-But to have that kind of confidence you have to prepare.
+You’re a man and you’re cool under pressure, but to have that kind of confidence you have to prepare.
 Follow the tips below, and your girlfriend’s mom will be raving about you to all her friends.

 Dress sharp.
 Nothing telegraphs more about your personality than your clothes.
 Besides your face, it’s the first thing your girlfriend’s parents are going to be taking in when they open the door.
 Even if you’re just having a casual dinner at their house, look presentable and put together.
 It’s hard to go wrong with khakis and a nice polo shirt.
 Don’t wear anything too outlandish.
 If your clothes need ironing, iron them.